dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 In this guide, you'll learn how to implement communication with and between workflows.

 Workflow communication is useful if you want to make your workflows _interactive_, for example if a long-running workflow needs to query a user for input or report intermediate results back to its caller.

-Operon provides two workflow communication APIs, the events API and the messages API:
+Operon provides two workflow communication APIs, the events API and the messages API.

-The events API:
-- Allows workflows to emit events, which are immutable key-value pairs.
-Other operations can await and read these events.
-- Is useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

-The messages API:
-- Allows operations to send messages to a [workflow identity](./workflow-tutorial#workflow-identity), which reads them off a queue.
-- Is useful for sending information to a workflow or for communication between workflows.

 ### Events API

+This API allows workflows to emit and listen for events.
+Events are immutable key-value pairs.
+Operon guarantes immutability by transactionally inserting events in its system database, only once.
+Events are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 #### setEvent

-Any workflow can call `ctxt.setEvent()` to immutably publish a key-value pair.
+Any workflow can call [`ctxt.setEvent`](../api-reference/contexts#workflowctxtseteventkey-value) to immutably publish a key-value pair.
 A workflow cannot set a key it has already set; doing so is an error.

 ```typescript